 - Install TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra (Exynos)

 Install TWRP Recovery on Samsung Galaxy S20, S20+, or S20 Ultra (Exynos)

 TWRP is a custom recovery that provides the user with a plenitude of options that one couldn’t carry on with a stock recovery.
-These include the ability to flash ZIP and IMG files, flash custom ROMs, or even flash Magisk ZIP file for root.
-Along the same lines, you could also take a complete Nandroid Backup and restore it as and when required.
+These include the ability to flash ZIP and IMG files, flash custom ROMs, or even flash Magisk ZIP files for root.
+You could also take a complete Nandroid Backup and restore it as and when required along the same lines.
 It also provides a handy platform to wipe off the device partitions.
-Likewise, for the advanced users, they could make use of the Fix Recovery Bootloop, Terminal Command among other functionalities.
+Likewise, for the advanced users, they could use the Fix Recovery Bootloop, Terminal Command, among other functionalities.

 Points to keep in mind

-- You could only flash this TWRP on the Global variants of Galaxy S20, S20+, or S20 Ultra that has Exynos 990 chipset.
-The US and Canadian variants of these devices that come with Qualcomm Snapdragon 865 chipset don’t support this TWRP.
+- You could only flash this TWRP on the Global variants of Galaxy S20, S20+, or S20 Ultra with Exynos 990 chipset.
+The US and Canadian variants of these devices that come with the Qualcomm Snapdragon 865 chipset don’t support this TWRP.

 - Furthermore, the process will also trip the KNOX warranty and hence will void the device warranty.

-- Also, subsequent OTA updates will also be disabled.
+- Also, subsequent OTA updates will be disabled.